zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-n-phase-upgrades.md

 ## Concepts

 A phase is a high-level grouping construct for virtual machines.
 Each phase is determined by setting metadata emitted from the [Application Health Extension](virtual-machine-scale-sets-health-extension.md).
 N-Phase rolling upgrades will take the information retrieved from the application health extension and use it to create upgrade batches within each phase.
-N-Phase rolling upgrades will also take into considerations the Update Domains (UD), Fault Domains (FD) and/or Zones to ensure that each batch does not cross a boundary.
+N-Phase rolling upgrades will also take into consideration the Update Domains (UD), Fault Domains (FD) and/or Zones to ensure that each batch does not cross a boundary.
 This helps to further ensure resiliency when performing upgrades.

 The phased upgrades are performed in numerical sequence order.
-Meaning that until all the batches in the first phase are upgraded, none of the VMs in second phase will be touched.
+Meaning that until all the batches in the first phase are upgraded, none of the virtual machines in second phase will be touched.

 :::image type="content" source="./media/upgrade-policy/n-phase-regional-scale-set.png" alt-text="Diagram that shows a high level diagram of what happens when using n-phase upgrades on a regional scale set.":::